 About National Parks in Croatia

-Many of the other National parks featured below are easy or best visited from one of our featured locations or even en-route between places on one of our excellent fly-drive itineraries.
+Many of the other National Parks featured below are best visited from one of our featured locations or even en-route between places on one of our excellent fly-drive itineraries.

-Designated a national park in 1985, National Park Krka has a very rich and diverse flora & fauna.
+Designated a National Park in 1985, National Park Krka has a rich and diverse flora & fauna.
 It includes the region along the river Krka which runs through a deep canyon and forms beautiful waterfalls.
-The town of Skradin is simply magical in its every detail; including the peace and quiet of the Visovac monastery and the burst of water drops of the Skradinski Buk waterfall.
+The town of Skradin is simply magical in every detail; including the peace and quiet of the Visovac monastery and the burst of water drops of the Skradinski Buk waterfall.

-With its area of almost 2,000 km², the Velebit Nature Park is the largest protected area of Croatia, larger than all other protected areas taken together.
-Within the Park, there is a series of smaller protected areas, including two national parks: Northern Velebit and Paklenica, and the strict reserves of Hajdučki and Rožanski kukovi.
-On this magnificent mountain that in its diversity, unique relief and richness of plant and animal life is one of the most significant in Europe, there is a whole series of natural sights ranking among the highest values Croatia has to offer.
-Therefore, this whole 150 km long mountain is protected as UNESCO World.
+With its area of almost 2,000 km², the Velebit Nature Park is the largest protected area of Croatia, larger than all other protected areas put together.
+Within the Park, there is a series of smaller protected areas, including two National Parks: Northern Velebit and Paklenica, and the strict reserves of Hajdučki and Rožanski kukovi.
+This is a diverse area, rich in plant and animal life and that is why it is a UNESCO protected area.

 The area of Paklenica National Park has an exceptional diversity of geomorphology.
-The most attractive and most valuable parts of South Velebit are surely the impressive canyons of Velika Paklenica and Mala Paklenica.
+The most attractive and most valuable parts of South Velebit must be the impressive canyons of Velika Paklenica and Mala Paklenica.
 Velika Paklenica canyon is 14 km long and 500-800 m wide, in its narrowest part around the Bunkers, the canyon is only 50 m wide.
-Vertical cliffs rise above both sides of the canyon up to a height of over 700 m; the most attractive part is the area around the steep drop of the stream downstream from Anića luka, where steep cliffs rise directly above the stream, forming the narrowest part of the canyon between Anića luka and the parking area.
+Vertical cliffs rise above both sides of the canyon up to a height of over 700 m; the most attractive part is the area around the steep drop downstream from Anića luka, where cliffs rise directly above the stream, forming the narrowest part of the canyon between Anića luka and the parking area.

 One of the smaller National Parks, set around Mount Risnjak, protects the karst landscape of Gorski Kotar near Rijeka.
 There has been no settlement nor cultivation in the area so it is a pristine ecosystem.
 The forested area has lots of snowfall in winter and forms the watershed between the Adriatic and the Black Sea (all rivers running to the east of this point eventually find their way into the Danube).
 The higher areas are great spots for seeing Alpine flowers such as Edelweiss and mountain orchids; wild animals such as the lynx, brown bear and deer roam the area, too.